ET Speaks From Home

 Cremation The Last Journey of Bone Picking fragments

-According to her colleague, some funeral parlours would display the fragments in a structured body.
-So the family would place the fragments in a certain order, beginning with the feet and ending with the skull, so that the decreased will be the right way up in the urn.
+According to her colleague, some funeral parlours arrange the fragments into the shape of a human body before the family begins placing them into the urn.
+The fragments are traditionally placed in order, starting from the feet and ending with the skull, symbolising that the deceased will rest upright in the urn.

 Cremation The Last Journey of Bone Picking urn